Durham 85 Exceptional

 What's it like Living in Durham?

-Durham is a moderately-sized city located in the state of New Hampshire.
-The city has a population of 12,016 residents.
-Durham has a population density of 3,972 people per square mile.
-This would be considered well above the national population density level.
+Located in the state of New Hampshire, Durham is a moderately-sized city with a population of 12,464 residents.
+In Durham, there are 4,645 people per square mile, which is well above the national population density average.
 If we look at the most recent Census, Durham is known to have a predominantly White population.
 The next two most common races are Asian and Black.
-If you are a young adult or student, you might be pleased to know that the average age of all Durham residents is 20.
-Durham is very likely to be a great place to live for singles as only 13%, of the population (over fifteen) are classified as married.
-Not a fan of sitting in traffic during your commute to work?
-Durham offers shorter work commutes, with an average one-way commute time taking only 20 minutes, far lower than the national average of 26 minutes.
+With an average age of 20 years old, Durham could be a great place to live for young adults as this age is well below the national average.
+In Durham, only 13% of people over the age of fifteen are married.
+This city could be a good option for singles ready to mingle.
+If you're not a fan of traffic congestion and long commute times to work, Durham is the place to be.
+Commutes to work here are shorter, with an average one-way commute time taking only 20 minutes, significantly lower than the national average of 26 minutes.

-Whether you’re relocating to a new city to be closer to family, friends or for a new job, living in Durham could be a positive experience compared to other cities in New Hampshire if you know where to look.
+Whether you’re moving to a new city to be closer to family, friends or for a new job, living in Durham could be a positive experience compared to other cities in New Hampshire if you know where to look.
 Don't forget to determine what matters most to you in a neighborhood.
 Consider factors such as safety, proximity to work or school, access to amenities (like parks, fitness facilities, grocery stores, restaurants), public transportation options, community atmosphere and the overall vibe you're looking for.
-To help you find the best places to live in and around Durham, AreaVibes has created a livability score using key metrics like crime, education, housing and more.
+To help you find the best places to live in and around Durham, AreaVibes has created a livability score using key metrics like crime, cost of living, commute, employment, housing and more.

 Being close to public transit, grocery stores, parks and other conveniences are all important when weighing your options for a new home in Durham.
 Before you determine if any of these amenities are available in the area, you will also want to know if the real estate prices in Durham are affordable.
-Median real estate prices in Durham come in at $373,100, which is 55.7% higher than the New Hampshire average.
-The home price to income ratio compares the median home prices to the median household income.
-In Durham, the home price to income ratio is 6, which is 71.4% higher than the New Hampshire average.
+The median home price for Durham homes is $682,521, which is 59% higher than the New Hampshire average.
+If we take a closer look at the affordability of homes in Durham, we’ll see that the home price to income ratio is 7.6, which is 85.4% higher than the New Hampshire average.

 Best Places to Live in and Around Durham